marsdrums/ReSTIR-reworking/README.md

 The graph above shows the intensity of the leds on the strip - most of the strip is dark, except for a region on the left.

-If we want to importance sample this target functions, samples might be drawn like this:
+If we want to importance sample this target functions, samples must be drawn proportionally to the target function, and might look something like this:

 ![](./images/RIS2.png)